So long, Park City. Sundance Film Festival to relocate to Boulder, Colorado, in 2027

 "As I’ve said from the beginning, we wanted Sundance to stay,” Cox said in a statement.
 “We made that clear to their leadership and put together a highly competitive package.
 Ultimately, this decision is theirs to make, but I believe it’s a mistake and that, one day, they’ll realize they left behind not just a place, but their heritage.”

-A shift from Park City to Boulder means Sundance stays at altitude but gives up being located in an expensive ski town.
-The mile-high Colorado city set in the foothills of the Rockies also maintains a sense of surrounding nature — something organizers stressed as a factor in their decision.
-Boulder’s four-block pedestrian mall on Pearl Street, with nearby theaters, could also provide a similar sense of central hub like Park City’s Main Street.
+A shift from Park City to Boulder means Sundance stays in the mountains but trades a luxury ski resort enclave for a growing, outdoorsy small city.
+The mile-high Colorado city set in the foothills of the Rockies also maintains a sense of surrounding nature — something organizers stressed as a major factor in their decision.
+Boulder’s four-block pedestrian mall on Pearl Street, with nearby theaters, could provide a similar sense of central hub like Park City’s Main Street.
 The Macky Auditorium, on the University of Colorado campus, is expected to be a central stage for Sundance.

 The Sundance Institute was founded in 1981 by Robert Redford, who sought a location far from Hollywood to foster independent voices in film.
 In 1984, the institute took over the Sundance Film Festival, but the nonprofit’s mission of helping young filmmakers grow through labs and workshops — Redford’s real passion — continued year-round away from the festival.